Why Is Home Insurance so Expensive in 2025? (UK)

 Insurers continually reassess these regional risks, which directly impact the amount homeowners pay each year.

-Which factors affect my home insurance cost?
+What affects my home insurance cost?

 Besides broader economic factors, individual circumstances heavily influence the cost of your cover.
 Here’s how personal aspects can alter your insurance policy cost: